 The most famous attractions of the Los Angeles Zoo are its Campo Gorilla Reserve which specializes in the caring and exhibition of the western lowland gorillas within a comfortably large reserved space.
 The visitors are supposed to see the animals from behind two observation chambers of glass.
 It includes culture of palms, fern plants and pomegranates to provide natural fodder for the gorillas.

 The next famous exhibit is of the wide variety of Asian elephants of mainly Thailand, India and China.
 The elephant enclosure includes a research and medical housing.
 The elephants are assorted in groups to help in the classification based on their continental or territorial coverage.
 The third largest exhibition is of the Botanical Gardens, which houses more than 800 species and varieties of plants worldwide.
 Also, visit the popular attractions in the city by following Los Angeles itinerary 1 day.

 Love this?
-Explore the entire list of things to do in Los Angeles before you plan your trip.
+Explore the entire list of places to visit in Los Angeles before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Los Angeles and book an accommodation of your choice.